michael-milette/moodle-filter_filtercodes/README.md

 * {referrer} : Alias of {referer}
 * {ipaddress} : User's IP Address.
 * {sesskey} or %7Bsesskey%7D : Moodle session key.
-* {lang} : 2-letter language code of current Moodle language.
-* {recaptcha} : Display the ReCAPTCHA field - for use with Contact Form for Moodle.
-Note: Will be blank if user is logged-in using a non-guest account.
+* {wwwcontactform} : Action URL for Contact Form forms. (requires Contact Form plugin).

+Content

+* {note}content{/note} : Enables you to include a note which will not be displayed.
+* {help}content{/help} : Enables you to create popup help icons just like Moodle does.
+* {info}content{/info} : Enables you to create popup help icons just like the popup Help icons but with an "i" information icon.
+* {alert style}content{/alert}: (ALPHA) Creates an alert box containing the specified content.
+You can change the style by specifying an optional parameter.
+Example: `{alert primary}` or `{alert success}`.
+[List of styles](https://getbootstrap.com/docs/4.0/components/alerts/)
-* {readonly} : To be used within form input fields to make them read-only if the user is logged-in.
+* {highlight}{/highlight} : Highlight text.
+NOTE: Must only be used within a paragraph.
+* {scrape url="..." tag="..." class="..." id="..." code="..."} : Scrapes the content from another web page.
+Must be enabled in FilterCodes settings.
 * {getstring:component_name}stringidentifier{/getstring} or {getstring}stringidentifier{/getstring}: Display a Moodle language string in the current language.
 If no component name (plugin) is specified, will default to "moodle".
-* {toggleeditingmenu} : A Turn Editing On or Turn Editing Off custom menu item.
-Note that you need to add your own dash(es).
-* {editingtoggle} : "off" if in edit page mode.
-Otherwise "on".
-Useful for creating Turn Editing On/Off links.
 * {fa/fas/far/fal fa-...} : Insert FontAwesome icon.
 Note: FontAwesome Font/CSS must be loaded as part of your theme.
 * {glyphicon glyphicon-...} : Insert Glyphicons icon.
 Note: Glyphicons Font/CSS must be loaded as part of your theme.
-* {note}content{/note} : Enables you to include a note which will not be displayed.
-* {help}content{/help} : Enables you to create popup help icons just like Moodle does.
-* {info}content{/info} : Enables you to create popup help icons just like the popup Help icons but with an "i" information icon.
-* {alert ...}content{/alert}: (ALPHA) Creates an alert box containing the specified content.
-You can add contextual classes by adding them as a parameter.
-Eg, `{alert primary}` or `{alert success}`.
-You can view a list of the contextual clases [here](https://getbootstrap.com/docs/4.0/components/alerts/)
-* {highlight}{/highlight} : Highlight text.
-NOTE: Must only be used within a paragraph.
-* {profile_field_shortname} : Display's custom profile field.
-Replace "shortname" with the shortname of a custom profile field all in lowercase.
-NOTE: Will not display if custom profile field's settings are set to **Not Visible**.
-* {profilefullname}: Similar to {fullname} except that it displays a profile owner's name when placed on the Profile page.

 Contact Form templates